VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 		Double-click on the field to open directory choice dialog.

-		When filled, field is validated to check if specified directory exists and is writeable.
+		When filled, field is validated to check if specified directory exists and the user has write premissions.

 .. _settingsNet: